 A current or former UMB student who makes a complaint or who responds to a complaint on which a formal Title IX investigation is initiated and who was enrolled as a student at UMB at the time of the incident that is the basis of the complaint may obtain legal counsel through the Maryland Higher Education Commission (the "Commission").
 The Commission has developed a list of attorneys and legal services programs willing to represent students on a pro bono basis or at reduced fees equivalent to those paid to attorneys under civil legal services programs administered by the Maryland Legal Services Corporation.
+The student may select an attorney on the Commission's list or seek an alternate attorney to whom the Commission will pay reasonable fees equivalent to those paid to attorneys administered by the Maryland Legal services programs administered by the Maryland Legal services programs administered by the Services corporation.
 The student may select an attorney on the Commission's list or seek an alternate attorney to whom the Commission will pay reasonable fees equivalent to those paid to attorneys under civil legal services programs.
 Any fees above and beyond those paid under civil legal services programs administered by the Maryland Legal Services Corporation are the responsibility of the student.
 The Commission will not pay attorney's fees for representation of a student in any criminal or civil matter or any administrative matter that is not a Title IX proceeding at an institution operating in Maryland.
-See https://mhec.maryland.gov/Pages/Title-IX-Campus-Sexual-Assault-Proceedings.aspx C.C.
+See mhec.maryland.gov/ pages/title-ix-campus-sexual-assault-proceedings.aspx.